-Please enable the Automatically synchronize with Internet time servers if you want to use time server.
+Please enable Automatically synchronize with Internet time servers if you want to use the time server.

-You can use the default time server web site or type any web server name you want on the First NTP time server and the Second NTP time server.
+You can use the default time server web site or type any web server name you want in the First NTP time server and the Second NTP time server fields.

-Please select the time zone of your country on the Time Zone option.

-If you need to use the daylight saving, just choose the Enable Daylight Saving.
+Please select the time zone of your country in the Time Zone option.
+If you need to enable daylight saving time, just click on the Enable Daylight Saving checkbox.
 Daylight saving is a period from late Spring to early Fall.